DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/50 Configure Item Labels.md

 Use the [showColonAfterLabel](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#showColonAfterLabel) property to display colons at the end of labels.
 Use the **label**.[showColon](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/label/#showColon) property for the same purpose for an individual label.
 Individual settings override common settings.

 The following code shows how to locate all labels on top of editors.
-We align the `notes` item label's text to the center.
+We align the `Notes` item label's text to the center.
 We also hide the colons after all labels:

 ---
 ##### jQuery